Spicy, loaded tater tot goodness.

 Buffalo tots are my life.
 Spicy potatoes in any form are my whole life.
 These particular nuggets of heaven just do so many things for me; there’s no way I could picture my life without them.
 Dramatic?
 Yes.
 But it’s fitting … and now that these buffalo tater tots have been upgraded into loaded buffalo tots, things just got more serious between us.

-There’s a place in Kansas City that serves buffalo tots for happy hour (and all hours, really), and it has been my number one happy hour destination since 2009.
+This recipe is an ode to one of my all-time favorite beer bars in Kansas City that no longer exists. *RIP The Foundry*.
+They used to serve buffalo tots for happy hour (and all hours, really), and they quickly became my number one happy hour destination when I moved to KC in 2009.
 Do you ever imagine yourself in your happy place?
-Mine is at this bar, with notebooks in front of me, making lists of things I’ll probably never do, and having a couple of local beers while eating buffalo tots. *lofty fat kid dreams*
+My happy place is at that bar, with notebooks in front of me, making lists of things I’ll probably never do, and having a couple of local beers while eating buffalo tots. *lofty fat kid dreams*